The Americans (1961 TV series)

-The Americans is a 17-episode American drama television series that aired on NBC from January to May 1961.
+The Americans is an American drama television series that aired on NBC from January 23, 1961, to September 11, 1961.
 Set during the American Civil War, the series focuses on two brothers fighting on opposite sides of the conflict.
 Guest stars included Lee Marvin, Jack Elam, Brian Keith, Kathleen Crowley and Robert Redford, among many others.

 Background

 The series was inspired by James Warner Bellah's 1953 novel The Valiant Virginians which was serialized in the Saturday Evening Post as Tales of the Valorous Virginians from May 9, 1953, through June 10, 1954.
 The novel is an arc of separate stories on the impact of the war on the young men fighting it.
-The series characters are Ben Canfield, who fights with the Union Army, and Jeff Canfield who fights with the Confederate Army.
+The series characters are Ben Canfield, who fights with the Union Army, and Jeff Canfield, his younger brother who fights with the Confederate Army.